shreyanair7/rakshAI/README.md

 - Automated and fast payouts
 - Increased trust through transparency

-RakshAI aligns financial protection with the realities of gig work and supports a workforce that operates without traditional safeguards.
+RakshAI aligns financial protection with the realities of gig work and supports a workforce that operates without traditional safeguards